Why men need it for fertility and testicular function

 Low FSH:

-- chronic stress (cortisol inhibits gonadotropin release)
+- chronic stress (cortisol inhibits gonadotropin secretion)

-- Medications such as opiates or anabolic steroids
+- medications such as opiates or anabolics

-- Tumors or injuries in the brain
+- tumors or brain injuries

 - secondary hypogonadism